Helicobacter Pylori Breath Testing Melbourne

 Patient testing for H. pylori is performed in the comfort of Moonee Valley Specialist Centre.
 It’s simple, accurate and non-invasive.
 Plus your test results are available straight away.

 Why do I need H. pylori Breath Testing?

 If you’re experiencing burning pain in your upper abdomen, nausea, vomiting, burping, indigestion or loss of appetite, testing for H. pylori infection may be conducted by Moonee Valley Specialist Centre.

 H. pylori can infect your stomach lining and lead to serious disease.
 Sadly, gastric adenocarcinoma is the second-highest cancer-causing death in the world.

 Compared to gastroscopy for biopsy samples, blood screening or stool testing – testing your breath for urea, using this quick and accurate procedure in the Moonee Valley Specialist Centre clinic, is both convenient and informative.

-If you are infected with H. pylori Moonee Valley Specialist Centre will prescribe first-line antibiotic and acid suppressing therapy to eradicate H. pylori and prevent ulcers from recurring.
-Some patients have a persistent infection, as indicated by urea breath testing, and require second line and additional therapies to successfully eradicate the infection.
+If you are infected with H. pylori Moonee Valley Specialist Centre will prescribe first-line antibiotic and acid-suppressing therapy to eradicate H. pylori and prevent ulcers from recurring.
+As indicated by urea breath testing, some patients have a persistent infection and require second-line and additional therapies to successfully eradicate the infection.

 For more information about H. pylori Breath Testing and treatment, click here or contact us with your questions.